PC to Remote VGA or HDMI Display via Network LAN – HDMI / VGA Net Sharestation – LAN to HDMI Zero Client

 A screen such as below will be displayed.
 You may have to press “Search” First to find the Device on your LAN.
 After Searching Click on Display and Click Connect.
 If the Device is not seen, check your firewall on PC to allow connections from the USB Server Utility and also check that a DHCP Server (or Router) has been enabled to assign IP address automatically to device on the network.

-Troubleshooting tips.
-Check after connection that the remote HDMI Over LAN device on network is displayed under Windows Device Manager as below
+When the Zero Client is connected it can be verified in Device Manager as below: Check after connection that the remote HDMI Over LAN device on network is displayed under Windows Device Manager as below: